 Wieters was hoping to DH on Sunday, but manager Buck Showalter said he will not play until Wednesday at the earliest, per The Baltimore Sun.

 |2014 summary: Matt Wieters gave Fantasy owners and the Orioles five good weeks to start the season, but that was all there was, as his season ended in mid-May with an elbow injury that ultimately required Tommy John surgery.
 Though his sixth season was a short one, Wieters' stat line was an impressive one for just 26 games: a .308 batting average with five home runs, 18 RBI and 13 runs.
 The sample of 112 plate appearances is too small for drawing conclusions, but Wieters appeared to be taking a more aggressive approach, with a higher swing rate and shorter plate appearances that resulted in a higher flyball rate.|

-2015 outlook: Had Wieters kept his pace for the remainder of the season, he would have been among the most valuable catchers in Fantasy.
+2015 outlook: Had Wieters kept his pace for the remainder of 2015, he would have been among the most valuable catchers in Fantasy.
 Now with the prospect of a late start and an extended recovery period, it's risky to count on Wieters to pick up where he left off.
-Though the 28-year-old just might have a breakout season in store, it's best to wait until the middle rounds to take a chance on him.
+Though the 28-year-old just might have a breakout season in store, it's best to wait until the middle-to-late rounds to take a chance on him.

 |Upcoming 7 Games|

 |3/30/15||@ TB||1:05 pm|| |